$\mathcal{D(R,O)}$ Grasp: A Unified Representation of Robot and Object Interaction for Cross-Embodiment Dexterous Grasping: Experiments

 \textbf{Baselines} To answer Q1, we present a detailed comparison of $\mathcal{D(R,O)}$ against DFC~\cite{dfc}, GenDexGrasp~\cite{li2023gendexgrasp}, and ManiFM~\cite{xu2024manifoundation}, as shown in Tab.~\ref{tab:result}.
 This comparison includes diverse methods to address the challenge of cross-embodiment grasping from various perspectives.
 They were evaluated on 10 previously unseen test objects using the Barrett, Allegro, and ShadowHand robotic hands.
 DFC is an optimization-based approach that searches for feasible grasp configurations through iterative optimization.
 GenDexGrasp predicts contact heatmaps and uses optimization to determine grasp poses.
 ManiFM supports cross-embodiment grasping but employs a point-contact approach, which was not suitable for training on our dataset that emphasizes surface-contact methods.
 As a result, we can only evaluate its pretrained model of Allegro Hand for ManiFM.

 Our experiments demonstrate that $\mathcal{D(R,O)}$ significantly outperformed all baselines regarding success rate across the robots by a large margin, highlighting the effectiveness of our approach.
+For successful grasps of our method, the average displacement remains under 2 mm, with an average rotation below $1^\circ$, highlighting the firmness of our generated grasps.
 Fig.~\ref{fig:grasp} visualizes grasps generated by our method alongside typical failure grasp poses from baselines.
-Our approach generates reasonable grasps, while DFC often results in unnatural poses.
+DFC often results in unnatural poses.
 GenDexGrasp struggles with objects of complex shapes, frequently encountering significant penetration issues.
 Although ManiFM produces visually appealing grasps, its point-contact method lacks stability, lowering its success rate in simulation.

 From the first two rows of Tab.~\ref{tab:cross}, we can see a slight improvement in success rates when training across multiple robots compared to training on a single hand, demonstrating the cross-embodiment generalizability of our method (Q2).